lukemurray/NgHierarchicalSelector/README.md

   - set up CI for the project
 - tree
   - option for parent select selects all children
-- selection
-  - A way to customise the text in the select pill
 - autocomplete typing
   - allow typing at the end of the selected items
   - auto complete list for typing